sjml/lox/README.md

 There are many like it but this one is mine.

+(Made and tested with Python 3.12.5.)

 ## zlox

-A [Zig](https://ziglang.org/) implementation of Part III.
-I am learning Zig as I write this, which means it is some **gnarly** Zig code.
-I intentionally don't use some useful things from Zig (like ArrayLists) because I want to implement myself.
-Alas, the result is kind of "writing C in Zig" and I spend a lot of time fighting the compiler.
+An abandoned [Zig](https://ziglang.org/) implementation of Part III.
+I was learning Zig as I wrote this, which means it is some **gnarly** Zig code.
+I intentionally didn't use some useful things from Zig (like ArrayLists) because I wanted to implement myself.
+Alas, the result is kind of "writing C in Zig" and I spent a lot of time fighting the compiler.
 (And since Zig is a very young language, the compiler's error messages are not always helpful.)

-Anyway, I am learning a lot both about bytecode machines AND Zig, so hey, mission accomplished?
+Anyway, I learned a lot both about bytecode machines AND Zig, so hey, mission accomplished?
 Or something?

+(Made and tested with Zig 0.13.0.)

+Midway through chapter 19 I started running into some issues with using a still-maturing language like Zig.
+Things change fast and documentation was not always easy to find.
+Eventually I ran into a problem where the compiler itself was panicking and having trouble printing its own error messages; I unfortunately lack the energy to track down compiler issues in a language I am still learning myself, so leaving this partially completed.
+I may return to this someday after Zig has had more time to bake.

 ## testing